younesaassila/eslint-plugin-smart-apostrophes/README.md

 # eslint-plugin-smart-apostrophes

-Suggests the use of smart apostrophes over straight ones.
-Supports Vue files.
+Prefer the use of smart apostrophes over straight ones.
+Supports `.js` and `.vue` files.

+All contributions are welcome!

 ## Installation